DebugSteven/DebugSteven.github.io/about/index.md

 Strange names, I know!
 I go by J because it is gender neutral.
 It is the first letter of my birth name and I wanted to keep it close to that.

-If I had been assigned male at birth I would've named me Steven.
+If I had been assigned male at birth I would've been named Steven.
 I really liked the name and wanted to incorporate it into my life.
 I joke that all I do is fix bugs or you know, debug, and Debug Steven rolled off the tongue.

 ## What's Next?
 * Blog posts